RastislavMirek/FlexColorPicker/README.md

 Color preview component (the one that shows hex of color by default) can be tapped.
 When it it tapped color picker controller sends selected confirmed call to its delegate.
 You can comunicate this feature to your users or opt out by disabling it setting `ColorPreviewWithHex.tapToConfirm` to `false`.

 ## Getting in Touch
 If you like it, have a question or want to hire iOS developers shoot me a message at [my first name, see profile] at [epytysae spelled backwards] dot [first 4 letters of word information].
-Email will goes directly to author FlexColorPicker, cryptic emial format is just spam bot protection.
+Email will goes directly to author FlexColorPicker, cryptic email format is just spam bot protection.

 Suggestions, feedback, bug reorts & pull requests are very wellcomed.

-Thanks
+### Thanks
 Visual of slider control inspired by popular Objective-C library HRColorPicker.
 Thank you  for using FlexColorPicker!
 If you just have 5 seconds to give back, please star this repository.